distributed-system-analysis/pbench/README.md

 `vmstat`, `perf`, etc.).

-The second sub-system is the `pbench-server`, which is responsible for archiving result tar balls, indexing them, and unpacking them for display.
+The second sub-system is the `pbench-server`, which is responsible for archiving result tar balls, indexing them, and managing access to their contents.
 It provides a RESTful API which can be used by client applications, such as the Pbench Dashboard, which provides a web-based interface to the Pbench Server.